 Type I malformations are thought to only occur in females with type II having a male predilection 1.

-At least two main types of Abernethy malformations have been described (initially devised by G Morgan and R Superina 6).
+There are two main types of Abernethy malformations have been described (initially devised by G Morgan and R Superina 6):

 - type Ia: separate drainage of the superior mesenteric and splenic veins into systemic veins

 - type Ib: superior mesenteric and splenic veins join to form a short extra-hepatic portal vein which drains into a systemic vein

-In type II shunts (side to side), there is a hypoplastic portal vein with portal blood diversion into the vena cava through a side-to-side, extrahepatic communication.
+In type II shunts (side-to-side), there is a hypoplastic portal vein with portal blood diversion into the inferior vena cava through a side-to-side, extrahepatic communication.

 - hepatic encephalopathy: from portosystemic shunting